delner/olfactory/README.md

 Once defined, these templates can be instantiated using `build` and `create`, which are analogous to the same `factory_girl`/`fabrication` methods

-    Olfactory.build :computer # Creates objects, but does not implictly save them Olfactory.create :computer # Creates objects, and attempts to save all items that respond to #save!
+    Olfactory.build :computer # Creates objects, but does not implictly save them Olfactory.create :computer # Creates objects, and attempts to save all items in the Hash that respond to #save!

+Invoking these two methods will return a `Hash` matching the template schema, populated with either custom or preset values.

+##### Defining template relationships using `has` & `embeds`

+Every template is composed of two kinds of named values: *fields* or other *templates*.

+Fields hold actual values: integers, strings, objects, etc. The `has` relation is used define a field. `#has_one` holds one object, and '#has_many' holds a collection of objects (`Array` or `Hash`.)

+You can also embed a template within another template.
+This is useful if you have a template composed of other smaller sub-templates (e.g. a Computer template composed of Processor and Memory templates.)
+Use the `embeds` relation to nest a template. `#embeds_one` will embed a single instance of a template. `#embeds_many` will embed a collection of template instances (in the form of an `Array` or `Hash`.)

 ##### #has_one